-- Appreciate the purpose and the importance of a SCR; - Learn about the vital components of a SCR with regard to laws and national statutory guidance; - · Consider different working processes to help maintain an effective SCR; - Explore common problems with SCRs and possible solutions; and - Action plan to ensure your setting is fully compliant and Ofsted ready.
+- Appreciate the purpose and the importance of a SCR. - Learn (and update knowledge) about the components of a SCR using statutory quidance. - · Answer common problems encountered by SCR managers; and - Action plan to ensure your setting's SCR is fully compliant and Ofsted ready.